 Office equipment: a warning about expense claims

 We have read in the media suggestions that you can claim tax relief from HMRC using form P87 if you buy home office equipment to use while you are working from home, such as an extra computer screen or a desk and office chair.
-This is not correct – HMRC will not allow tax relief for these items via an expense claim and no relaxation to their position on this has been published.
-Please note that although there has been a recent announcement about an exemption for home office expenses, this would currently only seem to apply where they are reimbursed by an employer.
-This does not mean that you can now claim tax relief via the P87 process for any such costs that you have incurred yourself and not had reimbursed.
+This is not correct – HMRC will not allow tax relief for these items via an expense claim (although capital allowances may be available to claim via a tax return) and no relaxation to their position on this has been published.

 Why?
 You might ask.
 The reason is that expenses you incur in connection with your job have to meet a test to qualify for tax relief.
 This test is that the expense is incurred ‘wholly, exclusively and necessarily in the performance of your duties’.